fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - The Wallet Instance itself;
 - A Touchpoint (e.g., a website) provided by the Wallet Provider;
-- The device’s app store, by uninstalling the Wallet Instance.
+- The device's app store, by uninstalling the Wallet Instance.

 Below are the functional and User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution: